CleverCloud/documentation/content/doc/find-help/faq.md

 Clever Cloud store all your backups on [Cellar](https://www.clever-cloud.com/product/cellar-object-storage/).
 Cellar has a replication system to protect the data stored inside.
 It creates three copies of your backups, each stored in a different datacenters in the PAR region.
 This way, even if one datacenter has an accident, your backup are still safe in two different datacenters.

+## I can't create my add-on

+The creation of certain add-ons require you to fill the information of your account, such as the city, ZIP code, ect..
+For example, you can't create a Matomo add-on if those information aren't present.